sufiyannadeem/AWS-Terraform-templates/README.md

 **Nadeem Sufiyan**
 Aspiring DevOps Engineer

-* LinkedIn:
+AWS | Terraform | Kubernetes

 ---

-## ⭐ If you found this useful

-Give this repo a star ⭐ and connect with me on LinkedIn.
+If you’re learning DevOps or Terraform, this is a great beginner-to-intermediate hands-on project.